vegaprotocol/specs/protocol/0028-GOVE-governance.md

 A `BatchProposalSubmission` is a top-level proposal type (living at the same level in a `Transaction` object as a standard `ProposalSubmission`) which allows grouping of several individual proposals into a single proposal, ensuring that all changes will pass or fail governance voting together.
 The batch proposal is a wrapper containing the same `reference` and `rationale` fields as a standard `ProposalSubmission` alongside a repeated list of `ProposalSubmission`s.
 The individual submissions keep their own rationale entries.
+Any governance proposal can be included in a batch *except* proposals to add new assets.
+For avoidance of doubt: asset *change* proposals can be included.

 Validation should be applied by the protocol when accepting such a transaction to verify that all proposals within the batch meet their own minimum voting periods (if not transaction is rejected).
 Additionally, the closing time of each proposal's voting period must be identical to ensure that a single voting period can be run to determine the result of all.